dhoer/chef-sikulix/README.md

 ## Requirements

 - Java must be installed.
-Remote server requires Java 8 or greater.
 - Chef 11 and Ruby 1.9.3 or higher.

 ### Platforms